davidtchiu/davidtchiu.github.io/teaching/cs455/hwk4.dml/index.md

    Mami        Nishi       Tokyo       5
    ```

-10. List the customer(s) and their total payments (answer should include customerNumber, customerName, totalPayment where totalPayment is the total amount of dollars the customer has paid).
-Order by totalPayment.
+9. List the customer(s) and their total payments (answer should include customer number, customer name, total payment where total payment is the total amount of dollars the customer has paid).
+Order by total payment.

     ```
     customerNumber  customerName       totalPayment